Room Allocation & Deposit

 - Met all of the conditions stipulated in your University and College offer letters (this includes any academic, language and financial conditions).

-If any of these points are not completed by 31st July 2021 you will lose entitlement to any accommodation you have provisionally been offered and be placed on the waiting list for accommodation.
-Please contact the Academic & Graduate Administrator in advance of this date with full details if you feel you will have trouble fulfilling your conditions by the deadline.
+If any of these points are not completed by 31st July you will lose entitlement to any accommodation you have provisionally been offered and be placed on the waiting list for accommodation.
+Please contact the Graduate and Admissions Administrator in advance of this date with full details if you feel you will have trouble fulfilling your conditions by the deadline.

-We are not expecting to keep a waiting list for accommodation as we are expecting to offer all our first year full-time graduate students accommodation for October 2021.
-However, if the college accepts students late in the admissions cycle we may have to place these students on the waiting list.
-If you are placed on the waiting list for accommodation it is possible that between that time and the first week of August you may be offered accommodation by the Academic and Graduate Administrator if/when space becomes available due to other students withdrawing or failing to meet the conditions of their offers.
+As there are not currently enough rooms to provide accommodation for all of the incoming freshers, we may have a waiting list.
+If you are placed on the waiting list for accommodation it is possible that between that time and the first week of August you may be offered accommodation by the Graduate and Admissions Administrator if/when space becomes available due to other students withdrawing or failing to meet the conditions of their offers.